Domestic Applicants (U.S. Citizen)

 Transcripts with most recent grades or final grades (if degree has been awarded) from all academic institutions you have attended since high school (secondary school) is required.
 Whenever possible, provide a transcript key that includes a grading scale.

-Please note: UNOFFICIAL transcripts and degree certificates are accepted and encouraged for the initial program review.
-Official transcripts and degree certificates will only be required if you are admitted and accept our offer.
+Please note: UNOFFICIAL transcripts are accepted and encouraged for the initial program review.
+All transcripts uploaded to the online application system are considered unofficial.
+Official transcripts will be required only if you are admitted and accept our offer.

 Graduate Record Examinations (GRE)